The assignSystemRoleToGroup() GraphQL mutation may be used to assign a system role to a group.

 Returned Datatype

 With the returned datatype, through sub-parameters, you can get plenty of information about the roles found in the organization, including user names and counts, as well as permissions and assets.
-The table below lists links to these sub-parameters:
+It has one parameter, which uses a sub-datatype (see second table below), which itself has only one parameter, which uses a core datatype (see third table).

 Table: AssignSystemRoleToGroupMutation